geografo-esploratore/AGEJLE_OS/README.md

 ## Project Overview

 AGEJLE-OS was a capacity-building and convening project focused on strengthening community-led, academically supported open science in the U.S. Gulf South.
-The project supported environmental justice (EJ) organizations and academic partners in developing open-science skills, collaborative research concepts, and competitive proposals using NASA Earth science data.
+The project supported community-enngaged organizations and academic partners in developing open-science skills, collaborative research concepts, and competitive proposals using NASA Earth science data.

 The project aligned with: